wxjiao/wxjiao.github.io/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!
 However, we are quite selective and only have around 1-2 PhD positions every year.
 We also have an opening for a postdoc.

-If you are interested in working with us as a PhD, please note the following:
+If you are interested in working with us as a PhD student, please note the following:
 1. If you have (or expect to obtain soon) a M. Sc. degree and are interested in interdisciplinary research, consider applying to the [ETH AI center PhD fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) and mention my name in your application.
 2. If you have (or expect to obtain soon) a M. Sc. degree and are interested in the [Center for Learning Systems](https://learning-systems.org/) (our joint PhD program with Max Planck), apply and mention my name in your application.
 Please note the early application deadline.
 3. If you have (or expect to obtain soon) a M. Sc. degree and are interested in NLP for Education, consider applying to the [ETH Zurich - EPFL Joint Doctoral Program in the Learning Sciences](https://lse.ethz.ch/doctoral-program-in-learning-sciences.html) and mention my name in your application.